 The 39 volumes of the James Gray Collection, contain around 7,500 annotated photographs arranged by area, in the original version of the website.

 The Regency Society Brighton Prints Collection

-The Society of Brighton Print Collectors has made available an extensive digital collection of prints of the Brighton and Hove area produced from the late eighteenth century onwards.
-A website to display these is under construction and will be made available in late 2017.
+The Society of Brighton Print Collectors has made available an extensive collection of prints of the Brighton and Hove area produced from the late eighteenth century onwards.
+You can visit this site, which was launched in November 2017, here.

 Top: Brighton seen from the Chain Pier.
 Steel engraving 1845.
 Reproduced courtesy of the Society of Brighton Print Collectors